benmfaul/XRTB/README.md

 This is a maven project.

-You will need Maven and REDIS installed to build the system.
+You will need Maven and Aerospike installed to build the system.
 The libraries required are automatically retrieved by Maven.
 To see the dependencies, Look in the pom.xml file

 If you use Eclipse make sure you use this as a maven prokect